openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 > #### Weapon Building Example: Kusari-Gama (Chain & Sickle)
 >
-> Let's build our own weapon as an example.
-The kusaria-gama is a very unique weapon from Japanese history which is a combination of a chain and a kama (typical farming implement).
+> The kusaria-gama is an unique weapon from Japanese history.
+It is a combination of a chain and a kama (traditional farming implement).
 >
 > **Step 1 (Choose a Category)**
-> While the kusari-gama might typically be used as a short bladed melee weapon, it can also be swung via its long chain.
+> While the kusari-gama can be used as a short bladed melee weapon, its chain can also be swung long distances.
 As such, we will give it both the *one-handed melee* and *close ranged* categories.
 >
 > **Step 2 (Choose Properties)**
-> Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the *precise* and *forceful* properties.
-For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the *defensive 1* property, and also the *reach* property for striking at a distance.
-Lastly, swinging the weapon is very time-consuming, so we will give it the *slow* property.
+> Because the kusari-gama can be wielded either with nimble precision or a mighty swing, lets give it both the *precise* and *forceful* properties.
+For extra flavor, we will say that the chain's ability to intercept and deflect attacks merits the *defensive 1* property, and also the *reach* property for striking at a distance.
+Because swinging the weapon is time-consuming, we will also give it the *slow* property.
 >
 > **Step 3 (Choose Banes)**
-> In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: *forced move*, *immobile*, *knockdown*, and *provoked*.
+> The kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will give it the *forced move*, *immobile*, *knockdown*, and *provoked* banes.
 >
 > **Step 4 (Calculate Wealth Level)**
 > The total wealth level modifier of the properties chosen in step 2 is +1.
 Added to the base wealth level of 1, we arrive at a final wealth level of 2 for our kusari-gama.